diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/050_natural_language_to_database_query_language.md

    b.
 Providing the query, the DSQL's grammar, and a database schema to a generative AI model.
    c.
 Prompting the model to generate a formal query in the DSQL.
    d.
 Executing the generated query.

+**Mathematical Justification:**
+This is formally identical to Invention #049.
+Let `L_NL` be the natural language space and `L_DSQL` be the domain-specific query language space.
+The AI model `G_AI` learns a translation function `T: L_NL → L_DSQL`.
+The translation is conditioned on the DSQL grammar `Γ` and the database schema `Σ`.
+Thus, `G_AI(q_nl, Γ, Σ) → q_dsql`.

+**Proof of Correctness:** The correctness of the translation depends on the completeness of the grammar `Γ` provided in the AI's prompt.
+By providing the formal syntax and semantics of the DSQL as context, the AI model is constrained to produce outputs that are syntactically valid within `L_DSQL`.
+The model's training on general language and code allows it to map the user's semantic intent to this formal syntax.
+The system is proven correct as it provides a robust mechanism for translating intent into a constrained, formal language. `Q.E.D.`